osousa/livematrix/README.md

 Edit the config.json to set your server's addresses and ports;

 #### ❔
-If you can't use this directories' sctructure, change the corresponding paths on the Svelte's App.
+If you can't use this directories' sctructure, change the corresponding paths on the Svelte's App and compile it again;